Yumeji Takehisa

 Yumeji Takehisa (竹久 夢二, Takehisa Yumeji) was a Japanese poet and painter.
 He is known foremost for his Nihonga illustrations of bijin, beautiful women and girls, though he also produced a wide variety of works including book covers, serial newspaper illustrations, furoshiki, postcards, and patterned washi paper.

 Biography

 Early life

 Takehisa was born in the town of Oku, which has since been merged into the city of Setouchi in Okayama Prefecture, Japan.
 His childhood home has been preserved and opened to visitors.
-After struggling to make ends meets doing odd jobs in Tokyo, he eventually enrolled at Waseda Jitsugyō High School, a college-preparatory school for Waseda University in September 1902.
+After struggling to make ends meet doing odd jobs in Tokyo, he eventually enrolled at Waseda Jitsugyō High School, a college-preparatory school for Waseda University in September 1902.